Titus Livius (59 BC - 17 AD)

-Titus Livius (59 BC-AD 17) is among the more important Roman historians.
-He lived most of his life in Rome where he had a prominent education and studied diligently.
-It was suggested that Livy was a major source of encouragement for the future Emperor Claudius in his historical studies.
+Titus Livius is amongst the more important Roman historians.
+He lived most of his life in Rome, where he had a prominent education and studied diligently.
+It was suggested that Livy was a major source of encouragement for the future emperor Claudius in his historical studies.